 - Weight: 8 to 10 pounds

-- Coat and Color: Hairless with a range of colors visible on their skin
+- Coat and Color: lacking fur, several colors can be seen on their skin

 - Life Expectancy: 15 to 20 years